 Similar to individuals, trusts are taxed via a graduated tax rate.
-For the 2017 tax year, trusts reach the highest tax rate of 39.6% at $12,400 of taxable income compared to single individuals who reach the 39.6% tax rate at $415,050.
+For the 2019 tax year, trusts reach the highest tax rate of 37% at $12,750 of taxable income compared to single individuals who reach the 37% tax rate at $510,300.
 The additional 3.8% Medicare surtax applies to investment income for trusts and individuals at these taxable income levels as well.
 Distributing income from the trust to a beneficiary who is not in the highest tax bracket can pull income from a high tax rate environment to a lower tax rate environment.

-• Gives the tax and estate planner the ability to look back at the prior year’s income and make an exact calculation to decide how much to distribute versus using estimated data at year end.
+- Gives the tax and estate planner the ability to look back at the prior year’s income and make an exact calculation to decide how much to distribute versus using estimated data at year end.

-• Can pull items of income taxed at higher rates (interest, ordinary income, royalties) from the trust and distribute it to beneficiaries who may be taxed at lower rates.
+- Can pull items of income taxed at higher rates (interest, ordinary income, royalties) from the trust and distribute it to beneficiaries who may be taxed at lower rates.

-• May save on the 3.8% Medicare surtax by pulling investment income from the trust and distributing it to the beneficiaries.
+- May save on the 3.8% Medicare surtax by pulling investment income from the trust and distributing it to the beneficiaries.

-How DHJJ Financial Advisors Can Help
+How DHJJ Can Help

 Trustees should consult their tax and estate planners to determine if this is the right strategy to use for their particular trust.
 Trustees should also work with the trust beneficiaries to understand how the trust distributions will affect their tax posture.
-This opportunity comes around at the beginning of each new year.
-If you are ready to see if this works for you, please contact DHJJ Financial Advisors at 630-420-1360.
+It’s not too late to take advantage of this opportunity.
+Please contact DHJJ’s Financial Advisors by using the form below, or call 630-420-1360, to learn more.